LACMIP/emu/docs/_documentation/citing.md

 Example: "**LACMIP loc.
 2533**" or "**LACMIP locality 2533**".
 {: .notice--warning}

 If you need new locality numbers, complete the [LACMIP Locality Request Form](https://docs.google.com/spreadsheets/d/1v1xc2jFS-fva_YW_9lPM89yGpv7XCacIA1H0SAAgA8w/edit?usp=sharing) and submit it to the collections manager with any relevant permitting documentation.
+Each LACMIP locality is intended to represent a unique sampling event; for example, if an individual collects the same bed on two different days, each event should be assigned a its own locality number.

 # Citing digitized collections
 **Digitization requires significant resources that can only be sustained with evidence of use through proper attribution.** If your research has benefitted from LACMIP's digitized collections data in any way, _**please**_ include the suggested citation for [our GBIF dataset](https://doi.org/10.15468/6nxzen) or [the archived resource](http://ipt.idigbio.org/resource?r=lacm-ip) in your reference list.